Paszta/PolSource_zadanie/README.md

 Tech/Framework used: PHP + Laravel (Controller. migrations, factory etc were created with the usage of artisan commands)

 SQL dialect: MySQL - database name, username and password are written below.
+(I also mention using XAMPP below but I didn't use MySQL module in XAMPP.
+I also created user with MySQL Workbench)

 For creating this project I used PHPStrom by JetBrains and for creating and managing the database I used DataGrip also by JetBrains.